Trust & governance

 Trust problems often appear after model development, not during it.

-Teams can spend months refining performance metrics only to discover that clinicians, product owners, or executive sponsors still lack confidence in how the model behaves or how it should be governed.
+Teams can spend months refining performance metrics only to discover that clinicians, product owners, or executive sponsors still lack confidence in how the model behaves, how it should be communicated, or how it will be governed.

 • Confidence is displayed without enough context about uncertainty.